schollz/bloom/README.md

 ## documentation

+### on the norns

 - E1: change scale
 - E2: change delay
 - E3: change blend
 - K2: clear pattern
 - K3: generate pattern

+in the parameters there are also options for outputs (midi, crow), sound design parameters, and parameters for generating/randomizing/evolving as per the original app.

+### supercollider

+without a norns, you can also run bloom with SuperCollider + a grid. just open `ignore/runWithGrid.scd` and follow the instructions and run.

 ## Install